husathap/Yingge/README.md

 An experimental game engine that exploits the functional programming capability of C++11 and macro definition ability.
 The engine allows people to create simple point-and-click games.
 This engine uses macro definition to create a new programming language!
 For a good example, check out file cs1.h and rm1.h and you will see that there is barely any C++.
 (They are actually C++ since the preprocessor will turn them into C++ before compilation!)
 Also check out lang folder's contents to see how the new languages are implemented.

-Currently, the engine is in the dogfooding stage.
-I will be using the engine to create a simple demo game.
-I will not be putting up much documentation at this point since I will use the dogfooding as a chance to do so.
+Currently, the engine should be ready for general usage.
+However, it has not been dogfooded.
+Unfortunately, since I might be getting an internship position soon, I won't have to dogfood the engine.

 Etymology
 ---------